-Top-Rated Heat Pump Repair Services
+Top-Rated Heat Pump Repair Services in Palm Beach County

 The secret is out!
 Heat pumps are a proven, reliable method for heating and cooling your home.
 Heat pumps are an excellent solution for Florida homes because of their energy efficiency.
 They can reduce some strain on your AC or give a warm boost on those unexpected cold nights without expending excess energy from a furnace.

 Heat pumps are reliable and low-maintenance, too!
 But even low-maintenance appliances need some occasional TLC to get the most out of them.
 Given the variety of ways you can use your heat pump, it’s best to take good care of it so it can operate at maximum efficiency all year.

 Hopkins Air Conditioning pros are experts when it comes to heat pump services.

 Call (561) 656-4870 or contact us to schedule an inspection or regular maintenance to get the most out of your heat pump!

 Because heat pumps are simple and reliable, it’s easy to tell if something is wrong.
 Some common signs your heat pump needs repair are:

 - Odd or loud noises: Heat pumps run smoothly and quietly, so if you hear loud, squeaky, or odd noises, there could be something wrong with your unit.
 Call a professional to diagnose the problem.

 - Noticeable odors: If the heat pump hasn’t been cleaned, it could start to emit burning smells.
 Dust could be burning off, or electrical components could be overheating.
 In either case, these are the usual results of a heat pump that has not been serviced or maintained.
 Schedule a service appointment with a professional.